Jeff591/cse15l-lab-reports/lab3Report.md

       written_2/travel_guides/berlitz1/HandRIbiza.txt (END)
       ```
+      - In this example, we are looking in the `HandRIbiza.txt` file and no percentage is displayed.
   - This command displays the file like normal, but will also give more infromation about how far you are into the file.
 For example, in the first file `PuertoRico-History.txt` when you first oepn the file you will be told that you are currently 21% of the way through the file.
 However in the other example with `HandRIbiza.txt`, the file is much shorter and can be displayed on just one screen, so there is no percentage displayed when using the command.
 This command can be useful to mark progress of reading through a file when you are editing, proof-reading, etc.
 - `less -X <file-name>` source: [https://linuxize.com/post/less-command-in-linux/](https://linuxize.com/post/less-command-in-linux/)
   - ```